Allied health professions: United Kingdom

+United States

+In the United States, the Association of Schools of Allied Health Professionals uses wording from the Public Health Service Act to list those who are considered to be allied health professionals.

+Professionals who are excluded under the Act from the list of AHPs, although they may possess degrees or diplomas in health sciences, include the following:

 Employment projections

 Projections in the United States and many other countries have shown an expected long-term shortage of qualified workers to fill many allied health positions.
 This is primarily due to expansion of the health industry due to demographic changes (a growing and aging population), large numbers of health workers nearing retirement, the industry's need to be cost efficient, and a lack of sufficient investment in training programs to keep pace with these trends.

-Studies have also pointed to the need for increased diversity in the allied health workforce to realize a culturally competent health system in the United States and elsewhere.
+Studies have also pointed to the need for increased diversity in the allied health workforce to realize a culturally competent health system.

 Workforce and health care experts anticipate that health services will increasingly be delivered via ambulatory and nursing care settings rather than in hospitals.
 According to the North American Industry Classification System (NAICS), the health care industry consists of four main sub-sectors, divided by the types of services provided at each facility: